MVTN: Multi-View Transformation Network for 3D Shape Recognition: Related Work

 \mysection{3D Shape Retrieval} Early methods in the literature compare the distribution of hand-crafted descriptors to retrieve similar 3D shapes.
 Those shape signatures could either represent geometric~\cite{osada2002shape} or visual~\cite{chen2003visual} cues.
 Traditional geometric methods would estimate distributions of certain characteristics (\eg distances, angles, areas, or volumes) to measure the similarity between shapes \cite{akgul20093d,chaudhuri2010data,bronstein2011shape}.
 Gao~\etal~\cite{gao2011camera} use multiple camera projections, and Wu~\etal~\cite{wu20153d} use a voxel grid to extract analogous model-based signatures.
-Su~\etal~\cite{mvcnn} introduce a deep learning pipeline for multi-view classification, where the extracted features achieve high retrieval performance.
-They use a low-rank Mahalanobis metric on top of the multi-view features to improve retrieval performance.
-This seminal work on multi-view learning is extended for retrieval with volumetric-based descriptors~\cite{qi2016volumetric}, progressive shape distribution encoders~\cite{xie2017progressive}, hierarchical view-group architectures~\cite{mvgvcnn}, BiLSTM module~\cite{dai2018siamese} and triplet-center loss~\cite{he2018triplet}.
-Jiang~\etal~\cite{mlvcnn} investigate better views for retrieval, using multiple loops of circular cameras around the three principal axes.
-However, these approaches consider fixed camera views rather than learnable ones.
-In our work, we follow the simplistic approach of MVCNN~\cite{mvcnn} that learns to project the classification features into a more expressive retrieval metric space.
+Su~\etal~\cite{mvcnn} introduce a deep learning pipeline for multi-view classification, with aggregated features achieving high retrieval performance.
+They use a low-rank Mahalanobis metric atop extracted multi-view features to improve retrieval performance.
+This seminal work on multi-view learning is extended for retrieval with volumetric-based descriptors~\cite{qi2016volumetric}, hierarchical view-group architectures~\cite{mvgvcnn}, and triplet-center loss~\cite{he2018triplet}.
+Jiang~\etal~\cite{mlvcnn} investigate better views for retrieval using many loops of circular cameras around the three principal axes.
+However, these approaches consider fixed camera view-points compared to MVTN's learnable ones.